Peter Gunn: Season One Episodes

 - Soft Sounds -- as Gunn talks to Edie after her song

-- Unidentified solo -- played by pianist of Edie's combo, Emmett Ward (Bill Chadney)
+- Unidentified solo -- played by pianist of Edie's combo, Emmett Ward (Bill Chadney), heard outside the club as Gunn talks to Jacoby in the lieutenant's car and then inside

 - Gunn (to one of Fallon's thugs): Tell Fallon Peter Gunn wants to see him.